 Welcome to David-Hornsey.co.uk.
-The new website for successful racer, accomplished driver coach and published author David Hornsey.
+The new website for successful racer, accomplished driver coach, stunt and precision driver and published author David Hornsey.
 Take a look around and don’t forget to visit our sister site LearnToRace.co.uk

 With all the myth surrounding Spa it is actually quite an easy track to drive.
 There are not very many corners and they are all technically fairly straight forwards.
 What you do need to be quick around Spa, though, is lots of bravery.
 Some of the corners, Eau Rouge-Radillion, Pouhon and Blanchimont for example require a third Shredded Wheat before really attacking them.